Day of the Dead | Pictures | Reuters

 Day of the Dead

-People visit a cemetery on the Day of the Dead by paying homage to their dead relatives, through the decoration of their graves, and the preparation of meals in Santa Maria Atzompa, Oaxaca, Mexico.
-REUTERS/Jorge Luis Plata

-A view of the Llojeta cemetery on the Day of The Dead on the outskirts of La Paz, Bolivia.
-REUTERS/David Mercado

-A child wearing a costume is seen on the Day of the Dead at the cemetery of Metepec on the outskirts of Mexico City, Mexico.
+A man sits next graves of relatives on the Day of the Dead, at a cemetery of Metepec on the outskirts of Mexico City, November 1, 2015.
 REUTERS/Carlos Jasso

-People visit tombs of relatives and friends at 'Nueva Esperanza' (New Hope) cemetery during the Day of the Dead celebrations in Villa Maria del Triunfo on the outskirts of Lima, Peru.
-REUTERS/Mariana Bazo

-People with faces painted as popular Mexican figure "Catrina" cross the street after the annual Catrina Fest, as part of Day of the Dead celebrations, in Mexico City, Mexico.
-REUTERS/Edgard Garrido
+Nuns walk in front of graves at a cemetery, known for its topiary art, during the observance of the Day of the Dead, in Tulcan, Ecuador, November 2, 2015.
+REUTERS/Guillermo Granja

+A child stands at a family altar during the celebration of "Los Canchules" in Nahuizalco, November 1, 2015.
+REUTERS/Jose Cabezas

 Next Slideshows